varigence/docs/bimlflex/user-guide/support-process.md

 [bimlflex-support@varigence.com](mailto:bimlflex-support@varigence.com)

 The BimlFlex Support team will communicate as appropriate to resolve issues.
-Reply to the ticket email to update the ticket with any additional information.
+Reply to the ticket email to update the case with any additional information.

 ## Required information and data in a support case